Preheat oven to 400 degrees. Line a rimmed baking sheet with parchment paper for easy cleanup.

 To make the meat sauce:

-In a large saucepan or Dutch oven, cook beef and onion over medium heat until mostly browned, about 5 minutes.
+In a large saucepan or Dutch oven over medium-high heat, add beef, sausage, and onion and cook until mostly browned, about 5 minutes.
 Drain if desired.
-Stir in garlic, dried basil, and Italian seasoning until fragrant, about 30 seconds.
+Stir in garlic until fragrant, about 30 seconds.

 Serve warm spaghetti squash strands with the hot meat sauce.
 Garnish with parmesan cheese and fresh basil leaves if desired.